**Collaborative Post**

 The summer is here once again, and children around the UK are pestering their parents to get out into the sunshine to play.
 However, more and more parents are growing concerned about allowing their children to roam free unsupervised.
 Thankfully, there are some safe and relatively simple options to choose from.
 You might need certain types of clothing or specialised equipment, but you won’t need to spend a small fortune to enjoy the great outdoors with your little ones.

-Of all the possible options to play safely outdoors, here are five of the best.
+Of all the possible options to play safely outdoors, here are five of the best, and don't forget to ensure you are sun safe too with plenty of sun cream, water, and heat protection whilst you are having fun too!

 1. Nature Walks and Scavenger Hunts